k-vaughn/NTCIP-8008/docs/wg-responsibilities.md

 The WG responsible for the open-source project **shall** establish its policies on what constitutes a release approval.

+!!! note
+    Releases can be made from any branch, not just the main branch.

 !!! example
     A release approval can be as simple as WG consensus or can require a formal